Mindful-AI-Assistants/SumBot/README.md

 2. React to a message in Slack with the bowtie emoji :bowtie:.
 3. **SumBot** will automatically summarize the message in the same thread.

+Example:
+- Message: *"This is a very long message..."*
+- React with :bowtie:
+- Bot Response: *"Summary: The message talks about..."*